jguida941/MemLite/README.md

 # Simple Mac inspired widge that tells you cpu/swap/load on the computer I use when developing sometimes.
 Test on a M4 Mac 48gb ram I didnt make this for low end computers Shouldnt use more then 2-4gb ram tho, id say less.
-**I have not tested on windows** or unit tested thoughly.  **I just use to montor swap safely while doing heavy tasks so I dont have to contantly run task mangage wake up deamons etc on mac**
+**I have not tested on windows** or unit tested thoughly.  **I just use to montor swap safely while doing heavy tasks so I dont have to contantly run task mangager which uses alot of data/cpu and wakes up deamons etc on MAC*

 # Memory Management Monitor (macOS)